J4CKHunter/expense-tracker-api/README.md

     docker run -d -p 8080:8080 --name expense-tracker expense-tracker-app:latest

+2. you can push image to Dockerhub

+3. you can build a pipline(i.e. jenkins) and you can push your app to dockerHub everytime you trigger the pipeline (via git push), or you can deploy your docker-image to Kubernetes Cluster

-2. you can either use postman or swagger to test API
+! you can either use postman or swagger to test API
     - go to swagger api and discover the API http://localhost:8080/swagger-ui/index.html#/